Murdock135/personal_Knowledge_library-pkm-/Docker/Persisting storage.md

 ]
 ```
 # Persisting data within a host machine in a container
-- A bind mount is another type of mount, which lets you share a directory from the host's filesystem into the container.
+- A bind mount is another type of mount, which **lets you share a directory from the host's filesystem into the container**.
 The container will get live updates to any changes made within the host machine, for example, changing source code from a project within the host machine.
 - The container sees the changes you make to the code immediately, as soon as you save a file.
 This means that you can run processes in the container that watch for filesystem changes and respond to them.
 - You can use https://npmjs.com/package/nodemon to watch for file changes, and then restart the application automatically.
 # Quick volume type comparisons